amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 ```

-Next is when user forks current process, we have to add this new porcess to ready queue.
+Next is when user forks current process, we have to add this new process to ready queue.
 This new process will have a default burst time of 0.
-Now we'll have to insert this at corrrect position in our ready queue.
+Now we'll have to insert this at correct position in our ready queue.
 To do so we have a function `insert_rqueue`

 ```c
 int fork(void){